Submissions

 (I) The information on the first pages of the file must present the following order and content:

-Title in Spanish and English: It must be in capital letters, in bold, and aligned to the left
+Title in Spanish, Portuguese, and English: It must be in capital letters, in bold, and aligned to the left

 Full name and institutional affiliations of the authors: below include the list of all the authors, indicating the full name and adding consecutive numbers that indicate the institutional affiliation which is then detailed below including city, province, and zip code.
 Add the ORCID of each author, updated and publicly accessible.
 Indicate the contact information of the corresponding author with an asterisk.